TorSatherley/FOIL-Data-Analysis/README.md

 ## Cancellation rate:

 The data set shows a cancellation rate of 10%, which is considerably higher than typical e-commerce benchmarks (2-5%).
-Resons for this could include:
+Reasons for this could include:
 - Stock mismanagement (items sold out after order)
 - Customer change of mind
 - Confusing website/product descriptions